MystenLabs/sui-indexer-framework-examples/walrus-attributes-indexer/README.md

 diesel database reset --database-url=... --migration-dir migrations
 ```

-## Walrus Blob Pipeline
+## Blog Post Pipeline

-The Walrus Blob Pipeline is a concurrent pipeline that writes the latest state of the `Metadata` dynamic fields to the `walrus_blob` table.
-It operates on a checkpoint granularity, and upserts records, such that only the final update to an object in a checkpoint is persisted.
+The Blog Post pipeline is a sequential pipeline that writes the latest state of the `Metadata` dynamic fields to the `blog_post` table.
+It operates on a checkpoint granularity, and upserts records such that only the final update to an object in a checkpoint is persisted.

-On commit, we handle out-of-order writes by using the `address_owner` and `file_path` columns as the primary key, and filtering on the `cp_sequence_number` column to ensure that on constraint violation, we persist the update only if it is newer than the existing row.

-## Walrus Blob Historical Pipeline

-This pipeline is also a concurrent pipeline, but unlike the Walrus Blob Pipeline, it writes all `Metadata` modifications to the `walrus_blob_historical` table.
-For some object that was created, mutated, or unwrapped, we can construct the relevant data directly from the output contents of its parent and itself.
-On the other hand, when an object is deleted or wrapped, it will not have an output version or contents, which complicates the indexing process.
-To avoid indexing more objects than necessary, we check the object's input state, and if it is a relevant `Metadata` dynamic field, then we write a tombstone record to the table.

 ## Chain-agnostic Indexer